 The extent of retention challenges

-The adult social care sector also faced retention challenges with a turnover rate of 29% among all directly employed staff in England.
-Similar to recruitment, there has also been an upward trend in turnover rates since 2012/13 until 2019/20, followed by a fall in 2020/21 during the peak of the Covid-19 pandemic and a slight rise thereafter.
-On average, turnover was highest among the independent sector (31.6%) and much lower among personal assistants (18.3%) and in the public sector (12.6%), with high rates being reported among both the residential (32.2%) and the domiciliary care sector (31.1%), the two biggest care settings.
-Those occupations with the highest vacancy rates also had the highest turnover rates (registered nurses (44.1%), care workers (36.1%) and registered managers (26.3%)), with the exception of personal assistants (18.3%).
+The adult social care sector also faced retention challenges with a labour turnover rate of 28.2% among all directly employed staff in England in 2022/23.
+Similar to recruitment, there has also been an upward trend in turnover rates since 2012/13 until 2019/20, followed by a fall in 2020/21 during the peak of the Covid-19 pandemic and a slight further fall by 2022/23.
+On average, turnover was highest among the independent sector (30.4%) and much lower among personal assistants (19.9%) and in the public sector (15.4%), with high rates being reported among both the residential (30.7%) and the domiciliary care sector (28.2%), the two biggest care settings.
+Those occupations with the highest vacancy rates also had the highest turnover rates: care workers (35.6%), registered nurses (32.6%), and registered managers (23.2%), with the exception of personal assistants (19.9%).

 Implications for care quality

 These difficulties in recruitment have negative implications for care quality.
 Demand for multiple forms of care services is predicted to continue to rise and outstrip the numbers of available workers.
 In elder care, for example, the growth in workers has been outpaced by the growth in clients.
 Particular concerns include the undermining of the reputation and legitimacy of organisations as reliable providers of services.
-A recent CQC report noted that staff shortages can result in a reduction of activity sessions in care homes, poor personal care and inappropriate responses to challenging behaviours in exhausted staff.
 There is also the drain on resources from repeated recruitment and induction and training rounds on already under-resourced organisations.
 Moreover, the inability to recruit is seen as reasons why some external for profit and voluntary sector providers hand back their contracts with local authorities, meaning they no longer provide those services.

+Moreover, a recent CQC report noted that staff shortages can result in a reduction of activity sessions in care homes, poor personal care and inappropriate responses to challenging behaviours in exhausted staff.
 More significantly, one study has found that a 10% increase in turnover is associated with higher mortality among nursing home care residents and a decrease in quality of care measured by the physical environment and infection control.
 A study using the ASC-WDS data set found that staff vacancies are negatively associated with care quality, indicated through good and outstanding CQC ratings, and retention was positively associated with care quality.

 Where do leavers go?